-Students who are interested in applying to Ph.D. programs in Chemistry should consult with the DUS and their Chemistry Major Faculty Advisor for advice.
+Many of our Chemistry Majors desire to continue their research into a Ph.D. program in Chemistry, and almost always do the Ph.D. at a different institution.
+Students who are interested in applying to Ph.D. programs in Chemistry should consult with the their Chemistry Major Faculty Advisor for advice.
 A B.S. or B.S.
-(Intensive) degree, as well as research in addition to the requirements for the Chemistry Major, are required for admission into the vast majority of Ph.D., programs in Chemistry.
-Students who are interested in pursuing a Ph.D. in Chemistry are encouraged to gain research experience starting in their sophomore year and to perform research during at least two summers during their time at Yale.
-Chemistry Ph.D.
-Programs sometimes require completion of the Graduate Record Examination (GRE) General and/or Subject Tests.
-For students who are interesting in attending graduate school immediately after the completion of their Yale Degree, the GRE should be completed in either the fall of their Junior year or in the summer between their Junior and Senior years.
-Specific information about the requirements for entrance into Chemistry Ph.D.
-Programs can be found on the Chemistry Department websites of most institutions but applications typically are due in November or December for admission in September of the following year.
+(Intensive) degree, as well as research in addition to the requirements for the Chemistry Major, are required for admission into Ph.D. programs in Chemistry.
+Students who are interested in pursuing aPh.D. in Chemistry are encouraged to gain research experience starting in their sophomore year and to perform research during at least two summers during their time at Yale.
+Chemistry Ph.D. programs often require completion of the Graduate Record Examination (GRE) General and/or Subject Tests.
+For students who are interesting in attending graduate school immediately after the completion of their Yale Degree, the GRE should be completed in either the Junior year or in the summer between their Junior and Senior years.
+Specific information about the requirements for entrance into Chemistry Ph.D. programs can be found on the Chemistry Department websites of most institutions but applications typically are due in November or December for admission in September of the following year.